 You don’t do any research

-As I mentioned in the introduction to this article, not doing your research can cost you the job.
+Not doing your research can cost you the job.
 Employers want to hire candidates who know about their industry and its challenges, and who have thought about ways that they can contributed to the company’s success.
 If your first question to the interviewer is, “So, what does this company do?” you won’t be getting the call.
-(And hiring managers do get asked that very question.)
+And hiring managers do get asked that very question.

 You smell bad